 Karnataka PGCET 2017

-Karnataka PGCET (Karnataka Post Graduate Common Entrance Test) online Application form is going to be released in the first week of July 2017.
+Karnataka PGCET (Karnataka Post Graduate Common Entrance Test) online Application form is going to be released on May 19, 2017.
 The last date to apply for K PGCET 2017 is in the last week of July, 2017.
 The Karnataka PGCET Admit Card will be available for all the successful candidates on the official website of Karnataka Examinations Authority (KEA) from the fourth week of June, 2017.

 Karnataka PGCET is conducted for admissions to full-time or part-time Master’s Degree courses.
 It is held by Karnataka Examinations Authority (KEA).
 Candidates applying for Karnataka PGCET 2017 are eligible if he/she passes recognized Bachelor’s Degree of minimum 3 years’ duration or an equivalent degree.
 Karnataka PGCET 2017 exam will be held in paper-pen mode i.e. candidates have to mark their answers in OMR Sheet.
 The exam will be held for 150 minutes and there will be Objective Type Multiple choice questions for 4 sections.

 Karnataka PGCET 2017 Important Dates

-The application forms for Karnataka PGCET 2017 will be available online from 1st week of July, 2017.
-K PGCET 2017 is scheduled to be conducted in 2nd week of August, 2017.
+The application forms for Karnataka PGCET 2017 will be available online from May 19, 2017.
+K PGCET 2017 is scheduled to be conducted in July 8, 2017.
 Here is the table highlighting important events related to the Karnataka PGCET 2017.